 The System Monitor tab provides information on the computer's GPU and CPU.
+Click on any of the four tabs at the bottom of the screen to access the adjustable settings for Fan, CPU, Memory and GPU.

 Figure B - 3 - System Monitor